Follow your bliss and the Universe will open doors where there were only walls.

 I’m on a road trip up north in the remote Pilbara region of Western Australia with friends and we stop at a roadhouse somewhere to have dinner, in what feels like the middle-of-nowhere.
 Behind the roadhouse there’s a small hall where some locals are doing Karaoke; we decide to join them.
 Several drinks and many cheesy songs later, we walk outside to find our camper-van to sleep in.
 We come across a group of beautiful little Aboriginal children playing outside on the grass.
 One of them comes up to us, beaming with her big white teeth in an ear-to-ear grin.
 I strike up a conversation with her and we laugh and connect.
 Such a beautiful, innocent little girl who is a victim of circumstances – born into a race of people who have been mistreated and often looked down upon in White Australia, living in poverty and a world of limited opportunities.

 I ask her if she likes dizzy-whizzies and she says “yes!”.
-I pick her up, swing her around and she squeals with delight.
+I pick her up, swing her around and she giggles with delight.
 I do this a few more times at her request, and we swirl around and fall down, laughing from dizziness and fun.
 Finally, I tell her I have to go (or my drinks are going to come up!).
 My friends have already left.
 As I leave I give her a big squeeze and she grabs me back in a beautiful, giant hug.
 I feel her heart and her warmth, her beautiful, radiant soul.
 We stay locked in this beautiful hug and in this moment it feels like the world has stood still; two strangers locked in an embrace, sharing our humanity and love.

 I’m boarding a plane at London Heathrow airport where I’ve been living, bound for Milan, Italy for a three-day weekend to go to a concert of Italian rock icon Vasco Rossi.
 I have nothing with me but my small backpack containing two changes of clothes, my wallet, my camera and my toilet bag.
 I’ll be staying with a good friend in Italy for the weekend, both of us huge fans of Vasco and what this rock legend represents – rebellion against the system, full expression of everyone’s uniqueness and individual identity, living life to the fullest in all its pain and glory.
 The exquisite, joyful feeling starts at the check-in counter when they ask me if I have baggage to check in.
 I say ‘no’ (traveling without baggage feels like a true symbol of freedom for me).
 I walk through the security area, sit down at a bar to wait for my flight and enjoy a large beer – just me and my small backpack.
 The feeling of freedom and joy is indescribable.

-So I wonder, what are those moments in your life that have made your heart overflow with joy?
+So I wonder, what are those moments in your life that made you genuinely happy?
 What were they trying to tell you about what you value and cherish most in life?
 And what guidance were they giving you about your inspired path and purpose?

 In service to helping you live your brightest life,

-Katie De Jong, Ph.D
+Kate De Jong, Ph.D